eliseo-dannunzio/css-calculator/css-calc-part-1/arithmetic-boolean-algebra.md

 +10xyzw-yzw-2xzw-3xyzw+2xyzw+xzw+5xyzw-3xyzw-xzw+2xyzw-3xyzw+xyzw+xzw-5xyzw
 +7xyzw-2xyzw+4xyzw-5xyzw+xyzw+xzw-2xyzw+3xyzw-xyzw-5xzw+5xyzw-13xyzw+8xyzw
 -yzw+3xzw-4xyzw+15xyzw-10xyzw+yzw+xw-xyw+3xzw+4xyzw-3xyzw-5xzw-7xyzw+9xyzw
--2yzw+zw+xz+xyz-xyz-xz-2xyz+2xyz-x+xy-xz-xyz+xyz+3xz+2xyz-4xyz+yz-z+1
+-2yzw+zw+xz+xyz-xyz-xz-2xyz+2xyz-x+xy-xz-xyz+xyz+3xz+2xyz-4xyz+yz-z+1**

 Lastly, after re-writing the terms back into alphabetic order, I sliced up the equation into smaller pieces that could be inputted into WolframAlpha to get simplified snippets that were basically re-glued back together...
-Eventually my arithmetic equivalent of (w AND NOT(x) AND NOT(y)) OR (w AND NOT(z)) OR (NOT(w) AND x AND z) OR (NOT(w) AND y) OR (x AND y) OR (NOT(x) AND NOT(z)) resulted in 4wxyz-wxy-3wxz+wx-2wyz+wz-2xyz+xy+2xz-x+yz-z+1; which, when I tested it against my original truth table for Segment A, plugging in values of 0 or 1 for the sixteen different possibilities from 0000 to 1111 yielded the exact results I had determined...
+Eventually my arithmetic equivalent of (w AND NOT(x) AND NOT(y)) OR (w AND NOT(z)) OR (NOT(w) AND x AND z) OR (NOT(w) AND y) OR (x AND y) OR (NOT(x) AND NOT(z)) resulted in an algebraic equivalent of 4wxyz-wxy-3wxz+wx-2wyz+wz-2xyz+xy+2xz-x+yz-z+1; which, when I tested it against my original truth table for Segment A, plugging in values of 0 or 1 for the sixteen different possibilities from 0000 to 1111 yielded the exact results I had determined...

 Now I just had to repeat this process with the other six segments...
 [Sigh]

-NOTE: The concept illustrated above was with respect to an earlier instance of determining the equations for displaying all 16 possible combinations for a hexadecimal display, and so the equation used is with respect to the values from 0-F...
+**NOTE 2: The concept illustrated above was with respect to an earlier instance of determining the equations for displaying all 16 possible combinations for a hexadecimal display, and so the equation used is with respect to the values from 0-F...
 I have determined the actual equations for decimal to LCD in Digits.xlsx file and the "equations for digits.txt" text file located in this folder.
-Enjoy!
+Enjoy!**